Skip to content

 Frozen valuesUsing frozen parameters

-With the current log wavelength -6.27, what band are you in and what source frequency does that imply?
+With the current log-wavelength setting -6.27, what vacuum wavelength, spectrum band, and source frequency does the wave have?

 Log wavelength